yaswanth33-ui/FTE/README.md

 # FTE
-It's is an open source web development (present) .
+It's is an open source web development project for creating a modern dynamic websites